LegendDRD/League-of-Legends-Showcase-API/README.md

 1. prisma db push (Generate a new database from schema)
 2. prisma generate (Will models based on the schema)

-Youre ready to start the server
+You're ready to start the server